jedisct1/libsodium-doc/secret-key_cryptography/authenticated_encryption.md

 The nonce doesn't have to be confidential, but it should never ever be reused with the same key.
 The easiest way to generate a nonce is to use `randombytes_buf()`.

+Messages encrypted are assumed to be independent.
+If multiple messages are sent using this API and random nonces, there will be no way to detect if a message has been received twice, or if messages have been reordered.
+If this is a requirement, see the [encrypting a sequence of a set of related messages](encrypted-messages.md) section.

 ## Combined mode

 In combined mode, the authentication tag and the encrypted message are stored together.
 This is usually what you want.